How I creatively tackled the long AI response latency

 Initially, the content designer and I considered setting the expectation that sometimes users might not get an answer even after waiting 45 seconds, with an apology message in case that happened.
 However, after discussing with the PM, we agreed that we didn’t want this edge case to negatively impact the perceived quality of the product.
 Instead, we opted for a more positive tone.
 As the 45-second timeout approached, the message would change to: “Your solution is taking longer than expected.
 Almost done!”
 This helped set the right expectations as the likelihood of no answer increased.
 If the system failed to generate a solution, we provided similar Q&As from the archive, offering something helpful instead of simply stating it was an error.

-Successfully preventing drop-offs
+Successfully preventing user drop-off

 Without the loading state design, most users would likely abandon the site after 10 seconds of waiting.
 After launching the new AI learning experience with the loading design, there was no noticeable increase in drop-off rates.